10 quick actions you can take to improve warehouse security

 2. ID badges with RFID

 In today’s warehouses, many RFID-enabled sensors and gates are used to track goods as they move from receiving to storage, down through picking and finally out the door.
 Adding RFID tags to existing employee IDs can use much of this same equipment to track activity and movement.
 This data can help you maintain personnel and asset security by monitoring for safety best practices as well as theft.
-IDs also help you monitor for delivery drivers or other individuals who should not be in certain areas of your warehouse.
+IDs also help you monitor delivery drivers or other individuals who should not be in certain areas of your warehouse.

 3. Fence in your location